 For example, if you are planning a new website design this is how the SWOT analysis may look:

-The list can go on, but the whole point is to take on board what strengths the company already has, the weakness may be dealt with by outsourcing an agency or internal hire with the correct skillset, opportunities may be something that can be applied during the project, or developed at a later date depending on the timeframe, and budget.
-Threats can get in the way of achieving long term success that may need consultation, and SOP’s (Standard Operating Procedure) could be put in place to minimise threats.
+The list can go on, but the whole point is to take on board what strengths the company already has, the weakness may be dealt with by outsourcing an agency or internal hire with the correct skillset, and opportunities may be something that can be applied during the project, or developed at a later date depending on the timeframe, and budget.
+Threats can get in the way of achieving long term success that may need consultation, and SOPs (Standard Operating Procedures) could be put in place to minimise threats.

 The next step in planning a website is to create an outline document that defines the steps you will take.
 You should do research first, then estimate how long it may take and budget accordingly.
 After doing some initial prep work on website design, will make it much easier as there are clear instructions laid out, for what needs to be done and when!